 Auto Theft Laws in Minnesota

 In Minnesota, motor vehicle theft carries felony penalties.
-Learn about the various conduct that constitutes theft in the state.
+Learn about the various conduct that constitutes theft in the state, as well as related offenses.

 Minnesota criminalizes motor vehicle theft, joyriding, and failure to return a rental car under its general theft laws.
-In addition, Minnesota has a separate law that covers tampering with a vehicle.
-The crime of carjacking—taking a vehicle by force or threat of force—falls under the state's robbery laws.
+In addition, Minnesota has separate laws that cover stealing catalytic converters, tampering with a vehicle, and carjacking.

-Minnesota's general theft law covers several vehicle theft-related crimes—all of which are felonies.
-The term "motor vehicle" applies to cars, as well as any self-propelled device operated on land, rails, or water or in the air.
+Minnesota's general theft law covers several vehicle theft-related crimes—auto theft, unauthorized use of a vehicle (joyriding), and failure to return a rental car.
+The term "motor vehicle" applies to cars, as well as any self-propelled device operated on land, rails or water, or in the air.

 Auto Theft